BotSonu/LSTM-Time-Series-Forecasting/README.md

 ## Usage

 - Open `Temperature_Prediction.ipynb` in Jupyter Notebook or Google Colab.
-- Follow the steps in the notebook to preprocess the data, train the LSTM model, and make predictions.
+- Run the cells in the notebook to preprocess the data, train the LSTM model, and make predictions.